 More about the valley

 Mt Prisojnik is also visible from the valley.
-Mt Prisojnik or Mt Prisank is one of the most famous mountain peaks in the park.
+Mt Prisojnik, or Mt Prisank, is one of the most famous mountain peaks in the park.

 Hiking trail

+The forest path through the valley begins at Lake Jasna, Kranjska Gora.
 The hiking trail in the lower part of the valley was destroyed years ago in the 1980 earthquake.
-Years later, as a result of several further collapses, the trail almost disappeared.
-The route is now ruined to such an extent that the area is only recommended for experienced hikers.
+Years later, the trail almost disappeared due to several further collapses.
+The route is ruined, so the area is only recommended for experienced hikers.

 Opening hours and season